Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is only 33% (only at_event_id has a description).
-The description does not add meaning to session_id or file_path beyond their names.
-No parameter details or usage context provided.
+Schema coverage is only 33% (only at_event_id described).
+Description does not explain session_id or file_path beyond their existence, missing opportunity to clarify usage or format.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.